DBL Ephedrine Sulfate (Ephedrine Sulfate)

 Used For

-shock, low blood pressure during spinal anesthesia, asthma and airway spasms
+Treatment of shock, low blood pressure, asthma, and airway spasms

 How Taken

-injection into muscle, vein, or under the skin by healthcare professional
+Administered by injection into a muscle, vein, or under the skin as determined by a doctor

 What Is DBL Ephedrine Sulfate Used For?